A guide to the immigration implications of COVID-19 for UK employers

 Within 48 hours of arriving in the UK, travellers must complete a Public Health Passenger Locator form with their contact details and travel information, so they can be followed up if they or someone they may have been in contact with develops COVID-19.
 If they have not arranged to stay at a hotel, with friends/family or at their own accommodation, then they will be provided with government-arranged accommodation at their own cost.
 Information will also be provided on the NHS contact tracing app, with travellers being encouraged to download this.

 Those who refuse to provide their contact details can be fined £100 and may be refused entry if they are not British or a UK resident.
-A fine of up to £1,000 may also be imposed in England and Wales if it is found that the self-quarantine has been breached, eg at a spot check.
-Enforcement measures in Scotland and Northern Ireland will be published on GOV.UK.
+A fine of up to £1,000 may also be imposed in England if it is found that the self-quarantine has been breached, eg at a spot check.
+Enforcement measures in Wales, Scotland and Northern Ireland are published separately on GOV.UK.

 Common Travel Area and ‘travel corridor’ exemptions

-From 10 July 2020, travellers arriving in England from listed 'travel corridor' countries do not have to self-quarantine provided they have not been to, or stopped in, any non-listed country within the last 14 days.
-This arrangement has not been agreed for people arriving in Northern Ireland, Scotland or Wales, however the situation should be monitored for changes.
-In the meantime, specific advice should be sought for travellers who are intending to spend time in the UK other than England within 14 days of their arrival.
+Since 10 July 2020 (11 July 2020 for Wales), travellers arriving in the UK from listed 'travel corridor' countries and territories do not have to self-quarantine provided they have not been to, or had a transit stop in, any non-listed country within the last 14 days.
+The lists can be amended without notice.
+Those who intend to travel to England can sign up to receive an alert whenever the travel corridor list for England is updated.
+Specific advice should be sought for travellers who are intending to spend time in more than one nation of the UK within 14 days of their arrival.

-It should be noted that transiting through a non-listed country will mean that self-quarantine will apply on arrival to England unless the person is exempt due to the purpose of their travel to the UK.
-This means that some individuals who need to travel long-haul will still need to self-quarantine in England if it is impracticable to use a route that only includes listed countries.
+It should be noted that making a transit stop in a country that is not on the relevant travel corridor list will mean that self-quarantine will apply on arrival unless the person is exempt due to the purpose of their travel to the UK.
+This means that some individuals who need to travel long-haul will still need to self-quarantine in the UK in some cases depending on their route and transit stops.
 The measures are not reciprocal, so travellers should also check what self-quarantine or other restrictions apply in all countries they intend to enter or transit before travelling.

 Separately, there is a list of individuals who are exempt from data collection and/or self-quarantine due to the purpose of their travel to the UK.
-This list mainly focuses on haulage and transportation workers, medical and scientific professionals needed to assist with the COVID-19 pandemic, professionals required to maintain essential infrastructure and diplomatic personnel.
-Cross-border workers and registered health and care professionals providing essential healthcare are listed as exempt in England, Wales and Northern Ireland, but not in Scotland.
+This list mainly focuses on haulage and transportation workers, medical and scientific professionals needed to assist with the COVID-19 pandemic, professionals required to maintain essential infrastructure and diplomatic personnel, as well as some businesspeople, sportspersons and media professionals in limited circumstances.
+Cross-border workers are listed as exempt in England, Wales and Northern Ireland, but not in Scotland.
 There are also complexities to be aware of for cross-border workers, which are covered in this article.

 Employers should note that the quarantine does not prevent a new employee from having their right to work checked remotely, or from being onboarded and starting work at the address where they are self-isolating.